Considera's development

 3. Some clarity in terminology may be useful.
 When BD growers stir their field sprays this is called dynamization.
 This could also be used as a term for shaking homeopathic remedies but this is widely called succussion so we will stick to that.
 Potentisation takes a substance up a scale of potencies as already described, with succussions at each step. [back]

 5. ISBN 0906492009.
-This book is now out of print and second hand copies are rare and expensive.
-However, it can be accessed via the Holistic Agriculture Library. [back]
+'The Agriculture of Tomorrow' is now out of print and second hand copies are rare and expensive. [back]

 6. A database is a collection of information that can be arranged, searched and extracted in various ways.
 Cullen’s materia medica was a good example of such a database although it lacks the flexibility of the modern digital equivalents.[back]